Knowledge Hub

 What is ‘prudential’ regulation?

-The PRA ensures financial services firms can handle financial losses or can be closed down in an orderly fashion without harming the wider UK financial system.
+The Prudential Regulation Authority (PRA)ensures that financial services firms can handle financial losses or be closed down in an orderly manner without harming the wider UK financial system.
 It also ensures that the businesses it regulates are well-managed, which involves setting and supervising standards to achieve this stability.
-This does not mean that the PRA aims to prevent all failures but aims to manage them safely.
+This does not mean that the PRA aims to prevent all failures, but it seeks to manage them safely.

 The PRA’s objectives are to: